confetticode/laravel-log/README.md

 Log::channel('telegram')->error('Test telegram log channel.');
 ```

-Or update the `config/logging.php` to push telegram and mail channels in the stack:
+You may want to update the `config/logging.php` to push telegram and mail channels in the stack:

 ```php
 <?php